Bartapapa/legend/docs/pages/base-rules.md

 Choose or roll a <b>[Failed career](https://bartapapa.github.io/legend/failed-careers)</b>, which gives you 2 starting items as well as a starting skill.

-Choose or roll 2 <b>[Drives](https://bartapapa.github.io/legend/drives)</b>.
-This is one of the ways for you to get unique abilities.
-You can change them at the end of sessions/
+Choose or roll your <b>[Drive](https://bartapapa.github.io/legend/drives)</b>.
+Then, choose or roll 2 advances.
+You can choose or roll some new ones at the end of a session.

-Each time you <b>Roll</b> instead of choosing your background or drives, you can <b>reroll</b> one of your previous rolls, such as HP, Coin or one attribute.
+Each time you <b>Roll</b> instead of choosing your background or drive, you can <b>reroll</b> one of your previous rolls, such as HP, Coin or one attribute.
 Take the best result.

 You're done!
 </details>